ipeaGIT/censobr/README.md

 [![CRAN/METACRAN Total
    downloads](http://cranlogs.r-pkg.org/badges/grand-total/censobr?color=yellow)](https://CRAN.R-project.org/package=censobr)

 **censobr** is an R package to download data from Brazil's Population Census.
+The package is built on top of the Arrow patform, which allow users to work with larger-than-memory census data using dplyr familiar functions.

-The package is still under development.
-Currently, it only includes microdata from the 2010 population census.
-The package is being expanded to include more years and data sets.
+*obs.:* The package is still under development.
+At the moment, censobr only includes microdata from the 2010 census, but it is being expanded to cover more years and data sets.

 ## Installation